The Phenomenon of Quiet Quitting and How to Re-Engage Your Employees

 Listen to feedback.
 If an employee is unhappy with their job or the working environment, taking the time to understand their perspective and address any potential issues can help prevent them from quietly quitting.

-By taking the time to listen to employees and encourage them to look after their wellbeing, create a positive work environment, organisations can help prevent employees from quietly quitting their job and re-engage with their job.
+By taking the time to listen to employees and encourage them to look after their wellbeing, and create a positive work environment, organisations can help prevent employees from quietly quitting their jobs and re-engaging with their jobs.

 Now that you know about the phenomenon of quiet quitting and how to re-engage your employees, what steps will you be taking in your organisation?